truefedex/ASQL/README.md

 # ASQL
 Simple wrapper for SQLite API on Android.

 Although this library already fully functional I not recommend to use it for production especially on large projects.
 It is currently in pre-alpha state, developed slowly and breaking changes appears time to time.
+Feel free to contribute.

 #### Features
  - CRUD operations